 - Keep your online job search flexible as some employers might use different titles to describe the same job role.

 - If you are keen to focus on a specific sector within the environment check out the specialist websites for these areas for current vacancies.

 - Most companies have a Twitter and/or Facebook account, register with them as this is often a place where new opportunities are posted, and where you can keep in touch with their current activities .

 If you need more information why not check out some of the resources below to help you to research a sector in more depth.

 - Chartered Institute of Procurement and Supply – global professional body working for the purchasing and supply professions; providing support and training.

 - Department for Transport – Works on all areas of transport and delivers up-to-date information on policies and legislation.

-- Freight Transport Association – Represents the transport interests of companies moving goods by road, rail, sea and air.
+- Logistics UK – Represents the transport interests of companies moving goods by road, rail, sea and air.
 This website contains the latest news, key issues and careers information.

 - Transport Planning Society – Here you can find out more about what the Transport Planning Society do, read the latest transport planning news, find details of upcoming events and discover which professional qualifications and training are available to you.

 The Careers and Employability Service offers support to students throughout their studies and provision for graduates up to five years after graduation, with advice and guidance on: